Amanda2Robin/amanda2robin.github.io/_posts/2023-02-10-PBPCorrect-a-Thon-Besancon1-BeineckeMs1100.md

 ---
 layout: post
-title: "PBP Correct-a-thon Besançon #X: Scribal Differences and Abbreviation Ambiguities in 13th-Century Beinecke MS 1100"
+title: "PBP Correct-a-thon Besançon #1: the case of Beinecke MS 1100"
 subtitle: Scribal Differences and Abbreviation Ambiguities in Beinecke MS 1100
 gh-repo: daattali/beautiful-jekyll
 tags: [PBP][Correct-a-thon Besançon]